How to deal with suicidal thoughts

 Try making a safety plan, so you and others know what to do if you experience a crisis.
 You can fill this Papyrus worksheet out and print it out.

-How do I cope when I get triggered?
+How can I cope when I get triggered?

 How do I tell someone I’m having suicidal thoughts?